bleeckerj/Files2Book/README.md

 - `--exclude-video-stills`: Exclude video frames from main grid pages
 - `--cmyk-mode`: Output images in CMYK color mode instead of RGB
 - `--cmyk-background`: CMYK background color as C,M,Y,K values (0-255, comma-separated, defaults to 0,0,0,0 which is white)
+- `--cmyk-flipbook-background`: CMYK background color for flipbook blank pages as C,M,Y,K values (0-255, comma-separated, defaults to 22,0,93,0 which is Omata acid green)

 ### Example Commands